Updated 09/04/25

 Trees are also vital for wildlife such as nesting birds and bees, so getting one in your garden is really a no-brainer.

-Many people think that their garden is too small for a tree, but actually there are so many small and dwarf varieties of tree, and many that can even be grown in containers.
+Quite a few people believe their garden is too small for a tree.
+But actually there are so many small and dwarf varieties of tree, and many that can even be grown in containers.

 Acer palmatum (Japanese maple)